Colonel Herman T. Jones stepped down as Shawnee County Sheriff and was appointed acting Superintendent of the Kansas Highway Patrol on April 3, 2019.

 - 2018 Leadership Kansas Graduate

-- Life Member of Kansas Peace Officer Association (KPOA) and former President
+- Life Member of the Kansas Peace Officer Association (KPOA) and former President

-- Commissioner for Kansas Commission on Peace Officers Standards and Training (KCPOST); this Commission oversees certification and training for all Kansas law enforcement.
+- Currently serves as a Commissioner for Kansas Commission on Peace Officers Standards and Training (KCPOST); this Commission oversees certification and training for all Kansas law enforcement.